New Hyundai Kona brings out the urban intrepids

 There is a comprehensive complement of airbags which work in concert with the other technologies to keep occupants safe in a crash.

 “A focus on customer safety has always been a priority for Hyundai New Zealand.
-We were the first automotive brand in New Zealand to have ESC as standard across the range, first to add reserving cameras as standard to all of our vehicles and we locally fit every new Hyundai with a fire extinguisher and first aid kit.
+We were the first automotive brand in New Zealand to have ESC as standard across the range, first to add reserving cameras as standard to all of our vehicles and we locally fit every new Hyundai with a first aid kit.
 The safety technology found in the Kona is equally focussed on protecting occupants in the case of an accident whilst using the latest technology to prevent an accident from occurring in the first place. ”

 Kona will also launch with Hyundai Auto Link™ – a new connected driver service that enables drivers to access information and essential data in real time.
 “This kind of real-time connectivity has always been a ‘holy grail’ for auto technology – and now it’s real and available exclusively to Hyundai owners.
 If you have a smartphone in your pocket, you can connect with your new Hyundai as never before” said Sinclair.
 Auto Link™ will also be available on the new i30 and will roll out to other models in 2018.